 Bea Guadarrama, retired EMPD officer, offers her energetic service-oriented perspective and commitment to veterans.

-Michael Rogel, a retired school administrator with El Monte City School District, brings administrative experience and dedication to promoting family and community.
+Michael Rogel, a retired school administrator with El Monte City School District, brings administrative experience and a life-long dedication to promoting family and community.

 Al Jimenez, worked for a major bank and a newspaper, where he utilized his skills as a copywriter.
 His diverse expertise contributed significantly to the financial, communications and creative industries that have been a part of his career.